BoiseStatePlanetary/Dust-Sensor-Experiments-with-Arduino/Instrument Stack/instrument_stack.md

+2020 Feb 21

+In Vegas hotel room, trying to set up instrument stack.

+First thing I want to check is whether I can set up two PPDs at once.
+So I'm modifying the code instrument_stack/PPD_pressure_datalogger.ino to take data from two dust PPDs.

+That resulted in a code called Both_PPDs_pressure_datalogger.ino.

+Data file with control data will be called 20Feb21C.txt, and columns will be: datetime + ", " + String(exposed_concentration) + ", " + String(unexposed_concentration) + ", " + String(P) + ", " + String(T);

+...

 2020 Feb 20

 And now to try to stack all the instruments together and power from a battery.
 Let's start with using the battery.